 10 Free Things to do in Seoul

 Travelling on a budget can be difficult at times especially in big cities when there are so many things to do that cost money.
 Entrance fees and and tours can take a huge chunk out of your travel budget.
 However in Seoul, we found travelling on a budget wasn’t as hard as we thought it would be.
-With cheap public transport getting around was easy, therefore it was finding things to do within our budget that was needed.
+There are plenty of free things to do in Seoul!
+With cheap public transport getting around was easy; therefore, it was finding things to do within our budget that was needed.

 Here are my top ten things to do for free in Seoul, South Korea: